s3ql/s3ql/developer-notes/block_cache.md

 **Tasks:** The CommitTask (background task in `mount.py`), running concurrently with FUSE handlers and upload workers.

 CommitTask runs in a loop, sleeping for 5 seconds between iterations.
-On each iteration it:

-1. Iterates `list(self.block_cache.cache.values())` — a snapshot, same as `evict()`.
-2. For each entry: if `el.dirty` and `not el.in_transit` and `el.last_write` is older than the configured delay, calls `upload_if_dirty(el)`.
+Each iteration walks `self.block_cache.cache.mutable_values()` (Section 4.1).
+For every entry that is old enough (`stamp - el.last_write >= dirty_block_upload_delay`), dirty, and not already in transit, it calls `upload_if_dirty(el)`.
+Iteration stops at the first entry younger than the upload delay, since the cache is ordered LRU-first.

 This is safe because `upload_if_dirty` performs all necessary locking internally.
 CommitTask merely acts as a trigger — it does not hold any locks across iterations, and it skips entries that are already being uploaded.
 The `last_write` check avoids uploading blocks that are still being actively written, reducing unnecessary uploads of data that will change again soon.

 CommitTask runs concurrently with FUSE handlers that may be dirtying the same entries.
-The locking within `upload_if_dirty` handles this: if an entry gets re-dirtied between CommitTask's check and the lock acquisition, `upload_if_dirty` sees the current state after acquiring the lock and proceeds correctly.
+The locking within `upload_if_dirty` handles this: if an entry gets re-dirtied between CommitTask's check and the lock acquisition, `upload_if_dirty` sees the current state after acquiring the lock and proceeds correctly. `mutable_values()` may re-yield an entry that was `move_to_tail`'d after a write during this walk; the re-yielded entry has a fresh `last_write` and triggers the early break, or is already `in_transit` and is filtered out.

 ## 7. Failure Modes and Crash Recovery